Yiu-dororong/case-study-practice-1/README.md

 ## Roadmap
 The data analysis process will be divided into six stages,
-* ask
+* Ask
-* prepare
+* Prepare
-* process
+* Process
-* analyze
+* Analyze
-* share
+* Share
-* act
+* Act

 which will be proceeded accordingly.

 ### Ask
 The initial objective presented to me is pretty vague, let make the goal clearer and define the business task.

-After communication, Sršen asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
+After communication, I was asked to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
-Therefore, the business task is likely to be "Identify trends in smart device from non-Bellabeat smart devices, and then compare the one from Bellabeat smart devices to see if any adjustment to current marketing strategy".
+Therefore, the business task is likely to be "Identify trends in smart device usage from non-Bellabeat smart devices, and look for any discoveies that can help improve the current marketing strategy of *Time*".
-(For example, if a significant growing trend on smart watch is observed and the company has not developed into smart watch, the compaany may consider invest more on smart watch.)
-The stakesholders will mainly be the cofounders, and the marketing analytics team.

 ### Prepare
 Informed by Sršen, I am suggested to use the dataset from Kaggle, [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).
 The dataset originated from zenodo.org, and uploaded by a team RTI International researchers, and it is thought to be a reliable research organisation, so the dataset has a relatively high credibility.
 However, the data are gathered through distributed survey via Amazon Mechanical Turk, this may create a bias that people not using that platform cannot be observed, while the data is not current compared to the time this report is made.
 The dataset is downloaded and uploaded to RStudio for further process, backups are also made.
 More details on data format can be found in [here](https://support.mydatahelps.org/hc/en-us/sections/360008888093-Fitbit-Data-Exports).